zacharski/database-course/jumpstart/gitlablab.md

-When you finish and push your changes, add me as a contributor so I have access to your code:
+When you finish and push your changes, add me (username zacharski) as a contributor so I have access to your code: